 Textbook/article readings and lecture presentations

-Discussion boards are collaborative learning experiences in which both the student and the instructor interact to bring more content and learning to the experience.
-Therefore, the student will create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences in which both the student and the instructor interact to bring more content and learning to the experience.
+Therefore, the student will create a thread in response to the provided prompt for each discussion.
 Each thread must be 350–400 words and demonstrate course-related knowledge.
 In addition to the thread, the student will write at least 2 replies to other classmates’ threads.
 Each reply must be 150–200 words and include citations to strengthen the points the student is making in all three posts.
-If the student cites a scholarly source not included in this course’s content, he/she must utilize current APA format for citation and list the reference at the bottom of the post.
+If the student cites a scholarly source not included in this course’s content, he/she must utilize current APA format for citation and list the reference at the bottom of the post. (partially meets MLO B., G.)

 Diagnosis Assignments (2)